theshaune/angular.sample.notesApp/README.md

-# Simple Notes App
+# Simple Angular Notes App

 ## Why?

-The scope of a notes app is quite small and a great way to introduce and kick the tyres of a framework.
+The scope of a notes app is quite small and a great way to kick the tyres of a framework.

 ## What is this?

-This is a simple notes app to explore the functionality of Googles [AngularJS 1](http://angularjs.org) framework.
+This is a simple notes app to explore the functionality of Googles [Angular 1.5.9](http://angularjs.org) framework.
+I have built apps in various methods on purpose to learn how angular can handle each method.

-Current Features

-- Add Note.
-- Delete Note.
+The folder structures are very similar but each app may vary slightly.
+I hope this repository helps others that are interested in getting started with Angular.

 ## How to use